 We at Qualifier.ai therefore urge all of our users (and non-users for that matter) to read the following guide closely, in order to be safe from repercussions while still being able to increase sales and crush your goals.

-There are six different reasons for process data under GDPR, where the one relevant for outbound sales is Legitimate Interest.
+There are six different acceptable reasons for processing data under GDPR, where the one relevant for outbound sales is Legitimate Interest.
 This is - to keep it simple - that the offer being presented to the prospect has to be relevant to them, in order for you to process the data.
 So it is important to explain in the beginning of the email why your particular offering would be suited for the prospect.
 In our emails, for example, we open with this (assuming that the recipients name is John and is the head of sales at Facebook):

 I saw that you were running the sales team at Facebook and figured that this could be of interest for you.
 We've built a product that automates prospecting and could help you increase the number of leads contacted while keeping the quality high.